 Caring for a baby is an extremely personal experience and unique to each family.
 With that said, we’ve outlined top choices covering all preferences.

 Lanolin: chances are you received a sample tube or two of lanolin cream in the hospital after delivery.
 This common cream is made with the oil extracted from a sheep’s wool.
-While a report in 1989 found trace amounts of pesticides in some lanolin lots, sourcing and production of lanolin-based products have evolved, today, to a place where it’s considered safe to use.
+While a report in 1989 found trace amounts of pesticides in some lanolin lots that led to a lanolin-free trend, sourcing and production of lanolin-based products have evolved, today, to a place where it’s considered safe to use.

 Nipple Balm: clean, non-toxic, vegan, and cruelty-free, our Nipple + Areola Stick is a safe bet when it comes to balms for your sore and tired nips.
 The velvety formulation of rich, moisturizing marula and soothing honey paired with anti-inflammatory chamomile is safe for babies and has natural antibacterial properties.
 Win-win.